Get new recipes each week + free 5 email series

 Find a Recipe

-This lasagna comes from Julia Turshen’s lovely cookbook, Small Victories: Recipes, Advice + Hundreds of Ideas for Home Cooking Triumphs (Chronicle Books, 2016).
+This lasagna comes from Julia Turshen’s lovely cookbook, Small Victories (Chronicle Books, 2016).
 Not only is it the simplest lasagna you’ll ever make, it’s also the lightest and most elegant.

 This dish involves layering thinly sliced potatoes with heavy cream and grated cheese, and then baking until the cream reduces and blankets the potatoes in a rich, creamy sauce.
 Definitely splurge-worthy!

-Made with a rotisserie chicken and pantry staples, this fragrant Thai soup is almost instant gratification — and it’s guaranteed to leave you feeling cozy, happy, and all warmed up.
+Made with a rotisserie chicken and pantry staples, this fragrant Thai soup is almost instant gratification — and it’s guaranteed to leave you feeling cozy and happy.

 Marinated in seasoned buttermilk and pan-fried to crunchy perfection, these homemade tenders are delicious on their own, perched on top of a salad, or dipped in your favorite sauce.